-The Plan will only pay benefits for injuries or sicknesses that are not caused by your job.
+The Plan will only pay benefits for injuries or sicknesses that are not related to your job.
 Benefits are determined based on allowable charges for covered services resulting from medically necessary care and treatment prescribed or furnished by a healthcare provider.
+Unless otherwise stated, medical care is only covered if you use a network provider.